fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UsersIndexScreen;
 ```

 We're just looping through the users that were passed into the component, and wrapping each one in a `UserBlock` React component.
-It can live right alongside the `index.js` and `component.js` files.
+This component can be defined in a file that lives right alongside `index.js` and `component.js`.

 ```jsx
 /** @jsx React.DOM */